seanbradley/BlogBlimp/README.md

 This is the company website for <http://blogblimp.com>.

+All code is available via MIT license.

-The BlogBlimp logo (i.e., the blimp), all original artwork, and original written copy pertaining specifically to BlogBlimp are proprietary and may not be duplicated.
-However you're free to clone this repo and refactor the code therein and incorporate your own styling to generate another website with similar functionality_.
-Do not replicate any styling or brand related features--i.e., visual or written elements--of the BlogBlimp website on your own URL without the express written permission to do so.
+However, please note, the BlogBlimp logo (i.e., the blimp), all original artwork, and original written copy pertaining specifically to BlogBlimp are proprietary and may not be duplicated.
+However, you're free to clone this repo and refactor the code therein and incorporate your own styling to generate another website with similar functionality.
+Please do not replicate any proprietary styling or brand related features--i.e., visual or written elements--of the BlogBlimp website on your own URL without the express written permission to do so.
 Attribution / credit is appreciated but not required.

 ------------------------------------------------------------------------